JoshMarler/react-juce/docs/guides/Integrating_Your_Project.md

 };
 ```

-Adding the `blueprint::ReactApplicationRoot` is easy, and should be familiar if you've worked with `juce::Component`s before:
+Adding the `reactjuce::ReactApplicationRoot` is easy, and should be familiar if you've worked with `juce::Component`s before:

 ```cpp
 class MainComponent   : public Component